 where P is the optical power and L is the propagation length.
 The nonlinear length is then

 which is the length over which a nonlinear phase shift of 1 rad is obtained.
-For substantial spectral broadening by SPM, the fiber length needs to be longer than that.
+At that order of magnitude, spectral broadening of an originally unchirped optical pulse becomes substantial.
+For strong spectral broadening by SPM, the fiber length needs to be substantially longer than that.

 Obviously, that nonlinear length depends on the applied optical power and not only on the properties of the nonlinear medium itself.